 - University of Sydney (August 2025)

-- QuEra Computing (April 2025, with Greg Kahanamoku-Meyer and Katherine Van Kirk)
+- QuEra Computing (April 2025, with Greg Meyer and Katherine Van Kirk)

 - MIT Schwarzman College of Computing Cryptography and Security Day (January 2025, slides, video)